kgorking/gbs/README.md

 # Gorking Build System v0.14
 Creating my own build system for fun.

+# Usage
+`gbs` **_[commands...]_**

+The following commands are supported:
+- **version**
+	- Shows the current version of the build system

+- **enum_cl**
+	- Enumerates installed compilers

+- **get_cl**=_compiler_:_version_
+	- Downloads the compiler with at least the specified version.
+Supports clang and gcc.

+- **cl**=_compiler_:_version_
+	- Selects the compiler to use for subsequent commands.
+		- If the compiler is not found, an error is returned.
+	- Example: `gbs cl=msvc:19 build cl=clang:17.3.1 build`

+- **config**=_[configuration]_
+	- Sets the configurations to use for compilation.
+Currently `debug`, `release`, `analyze` have built-in support, and will be created if not found.
+	- A configuration name corresponds to a response file in the folder `.gbs/`.
+		- Response files are simple text files containing command line arguments for the selected compiler.
+		- They can be created manually or you can use the auto generated ones.
+You are free to change them as you see fit.
+	- Example: `gbs config=release,analyze build` will perform a release build with additional analysis enabled.

+- **clean**
+	- Cleans the build output folder (`gbs.out`).

+- **build**_=[directories]_
+	- Builds the specified directories.
+If no directories are specified, the current directory is built.
+	- If no `config` is specified, `debug,warnings` is used by default.

+- **run**_=[parameters]_
+	- Runs the last built executable with the optinally specified parameters.
+If no parameters are specified, the executable is run without parameters.
+	- If no executable is found, an error is returned.
+	- Example: `gbs build run=version` run in gbs' directory will build gbs and run the built executable as `gbs version`.

+- **ide**=_[ide]_
+	- Generates **tasks.vs.json** for the specified IDE.
+Supported IDEs are `vscode` and `vs`.
+	- Example: `gbs ide=vs` will allow a folder to be opened in Visual Studio and allow the user to right-click the top-most folder and have several build options available, without needing a project or solution.

 # Features
 Uses a fixed directory structure to automatically find source files and compile them.